Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Simulation Results

-Fig. \ref{fig_3} delves into how variations in the learning rate influence the performance of the DDPG and SAC algorithms.
-The analysis reveals DDPG's acute responsiveness to changes in the learning rate, indicating that its policy updates might become overly cautious or precipitate training instability at different rates.
+Fig. \ref{fig_3} delves into how variations in the learning rate influence the performance of the RSMB and RDMB algorithms.
+The analysis reveals RDMB's acute responsiveness to changes in the learning rate, indicating that its policy updates might become overly cautious or precipitate training instability at different rates.
 A reduced learning rate could stabilize the training by moderating the pace of updates; however, this adjustment risks decelerating the overall learning trajectory.
-Conversely, SAC exhibits a remarkable resilience to fluctuations in learning rate, a characteristic attributed to its dual-network structure and the implementation of a “soft update” technique.
-This relative insensitivity of SAC to learning rate modifications is further enhanced by its entropy regularization feature, which systematically encourages a thorough investigation of the action space.
-Such an exploration strategy is invaluable in the complex environment, where agents must adeptly circumvent numerous local optima and negotiate with erratic gradients to identify policies that optimize the average sum rates.
+Conversely, RSMB exhibits a remarkable resilience to fluctuations in learning rate, a characteristic attributed to its dual-network structure.
+This relative insensitivity of RSMB to learning rate modifications is further enhanced by its entropy regularization feature, which systematically encourages a thorough investigation of the action space.

-Fig. \ref{fig_4} explores the impact of increasing the number of antennas on the performance of various DRL algorithms.
+Fig. \ref{fig_4} explores the impact of increasing the number of antennas on the performance of various algorithms.
 This observation corroborates the theoretical expectation that additional antennas contribute to greater spatial diversity and multiplexing gains.
-Notably, the SAC algorithm exhibits a more pronounced performance improvement with the antenna array's expansion, indicating its superior capability to exploit the augmented spatial opportunities for optimizing MIMO BiBC systems.
+Notably, the RSMB algorithm exhibits a more pronounced performance improvement with the antenna array's expansion, indicating its superior capability to exploit the augmented spatial opportunities for optimizing MIMO \bbc systems.
 This advantage is likely rooted in SAC's proficiency in managing high-dimensional continuous action spaces.
-In comparison, other algorithms, such as the DDPG, also benefit from adding antennas, but to a lesser extent.
-This figure suggests that SAC is well-positioned to take advantage of such advancements, making it a compelling choice for adaptive and scalable resource allocation in MIMO BiBC.
+In comparison, other algorithms, such as the RDMB, also benefit from adding antennas, but to a lesser extent.
+This figure suggests that RSMB is well-positioned to take advantage of such advancements, making it a compelling choice for adaptive and scalable resource allocation in MIMO \bbc.